Karanji Lake: Restoration

 In order to prevent the destruction of this lake and to renovate it, help was sought from the Asian Development Bank (ADB), Karnataka Urban Infrastructure Development Finance Corporation (KUIDFC) and Zoo Authority of Karnataka (ZAK).
 These three organisations came together and undertook the restoration activities of this lake.
-Financial help to the tune of Rs.
+Financial help of Rs.
 12 million was provided by ADB and ZAK undertook the restoration work with the co-ordination of KUIDFC.

 The first step undertaken was to stop the sewage from entering the lake.
 Other restoration activities included removal of polluted silt, de-weeding of the entire lake surface, removing 30 cm of silt from the lake, restoration of feeder channels, construction of a jetty to start boating facility, and the construction of a bridge to the newly created 'butterfly park'.
 A watch tower was also constructed to view the birds and study their behaviour.
 A giant fountain which can spew water up to 40 feet has been recently added as an attraction.
 A nursery of medicinal plants is also present here.